FoxInFlame/matomari/README.md

 A couple of MAL related scrapers and stuff like that.

 Please, always remember that scrapers are often not 100% stable for production, because when the layout of MAL changes, it won't work anymore.
-This can be used for small or personal projects.
+This can be used for small or private projects.

 ---